 She details why she took issue with what she was seeing:

-So thanks to influencers who pretend to be as women of colour on Instagram.
-You've helped reduce my ethnicity, and that of others, to fake tan and a bit of fun, and made it that bit harder for mixed race people to lay claim to their true identity without suspicion.
+So thanks to influencers who pretend to be women of colour on Instagram.
+You've helped reduce my ethnicity, and that of others, to fake tan and a bit of fun, and made it that bit harder for mixed race people to move through the world without suspicion.